Debbierise001/DSA-Project-Documentation-1/README.md

 - Summarization
   - Pivot Tables to aggregate and summarize insights
 - Dashboard
-  - Excel Charts to visualize trends and relationships
+  - Excel Charts and Pivotchart to visualize trends and relationships
   - Tables to identify products with highst average rating, highest ratings e.t.c

 ### Data Cleaning & Preparation